padogrid/bundle-hazelcast-3n4n5-app-pado_dbsched-perf_test_dbsched-docker-mysql/README.md

 }
 ```

-:exclamation: Note that `serverTimezone` is set to `America/New_York` for the JDBC URL.
+❗️ Note that `serverTimezone` is set to `America/New_York` for the JDBC URL.
 Without it, you may see the following exception if your MySQL uses the system timezone and unable to calculate the dates due to the leap year.

 ```console
 com.mysql.cj.exceptions.WrongArgumentException: HOUR_OF_DAY: 2 -> 3